 - Dominik Schendel (Author)

 The renowned architectural publisher dom Publishers has, among other things, a book in its program dedicated to the Berlin.
-Many historical photographs complete the well-researched book.
+Many historical photographs round off the well-researched book.

 Recently updated book about the Berlin Wall.
 On more than 500 pages it allows a deep inside view of the Wall and those dark times